coder-academy-students/major-project-3-alex-karolis/README.md

 ### Demonstrate your ability to satisfy your client with the quality of your work and high level of service.

-1. Record all interactions with your client in a diary format.
+####One Record all interactions with your client in a diary format.

 Email records provided to head teacher

-2. Plan information gathering activities to determine project requirements, constraints and risks.
+####Two Plan information gathering activities to determine project requirements, constraints and risks.

 ####Client requirements constraints and risks, a discussion of the project: